 1. When the source RAN (NG-RAN, E-UTRAN) decides to cancel the handover to the target system, the source RAN initiates handover cancel message to the source CN node (AMF or MME).

 2. After receiving the handover cancel message from the source RAN, if the source CN node or the target CN node is MME, it sends a Relocation Cancel Request message to the target CN node (MME or AMF).
 If both the source CN node and target CN node are AMF, the source AMF invokes the Namf_Communication_ReleaseUEContext Request (UE Context ID, Relocation Cancel Indication) toward the target AMF.
+During EPS to 5GS handover when the initial AMF has invoked a target AMF, the initial AMF invokes the Namf_Communication_CancelRelocateUEContext Request (UE Context ID) toward the target AMF.

 3. The target CN node (MME or AMF) triggers release of resources towards target RAN node.
 The target RAN node releases the AN resources allocated for the handover.